 Aspen’s crate works well for travel.
 The halves secure with metal screws, well out of reach of your crafty canine.
 The latch requires firm pressure on the top and bottom to pop the door open.
 Your dog will have plenty of ventilation through every side.
 Most airlines approve the crate for cargo transportation, too.

 PetMate’s plastic indestructible dog crate provides a little more reinforcement.
 The ventilation grating all features steel wiring, restricting chewing.
 The metal screws securing the two halves remain out of reach of prying teeth.
 And that latch?
-Not only can your dog not reach it, it’s a pain in the neck for humans to open (I’ll personally vouch for that).
+Not only can your dog not reach it, but it’s also a pain in the neck for humans to open (I’ll personally vouch for that).
 PetMate even includes a handy ID sticker, two “Live Animal” stickers, and a clip-on food and water bowl, perfect for travel.

 Best Steel Indestructible Dog Crates